 If the installation does not succeed, the installation program displays error messages.
 Review the error messages and your Adaptive Server error log to determine the cause of the installation failure.
-For default error log locations, see Table 10-3.
+For default error log locations, see Table 9-3.

-If installation fails after files are created
+If installation fails after the installer creates files

-If the installation program quits while you are configuring Adaptive Server, perform the following steps:
+If the installation program quits while Adaptive Server is being configured, perform the following steps:

 - 1 View the contents of the log file generated by Adaptive Server.
-For default error log locations, see Table 10-3. - 2 Take any suggested actions to correct the problem. - 3 If the installation fails after the installation program has created any operating system files, such as the master device or system procedures device files, delete those files. - 4 If the installation fails after the installation program starts the Adaptive Server that you are attempting to install, shut down that server.
-Follow the procedure under "Stopping Adaptive Server" on page 101 before performing step 5. - 5 Use asecfg to restart the configuration.
+For default error log locations, see Table 9-3. - 2 Take any suggested actions to correct the problem.

+- 3 If the installation fails after the installation program has created any operating system files, such as the master device or system procedures device files, delete those files. - 4 If the installation fails after the installation program boots the Adaptive Server that you are attempting to install, shut down that server.
+Follow the procedure under "Stopping Adaptive Server" on page 102 before performing step 5. - 5 Use asecfg to restart the configuration.